fwinkelbauer/Bumpy/README.md

 ## Usage

-Bumpy is a command line utility:
+Bumpy is a command line tool:

 ```
 bumpy <command> <arguments>